 The Health, Kinesiology, and Recreation Department is housed in the W.T.
-Watson Sports complex and Kathryn Brown Wellness and Education Center.
+Watson Sports complex and Aquatic Center.
 The HKR Department currently offers four distinct undergraduate degree programs (teaching and non-teaching degrees) and one graduate degree.
 The undergraduate programs include a Physical Education, Wellness, and Leisure degree (PEWL) and non-teaching degrees options: Human Performance, Recreation, and Community Service degree, Exercise Science degree, and the Athletic Training degree.
 The graduate level degree offered in the HKR Department is a Master of Science in Kinesiology-Coaching.

-The SAU Wellness Center: The mission of the Wellness Center is to promote a collaborative approach to personal and community health through health promotion, educational programming, and service to the Magnolia community.
+The mission of the SAU Aquatic Center is to promote a collaborative approach to personal and community health through health promotion, educational programming, swimming education, and service to the Magnolia community.
 We are committed to provide opportunities that facilitate and support growth in the multiple dimensions of health: physical, mental, emotional, spiritual, social and environmental.
-The goals of the Wellness Center are to:
+The goals of the SAU Aquatic Center are to:

 - Offer programs and services emphasizing awareness, prevention, and positive health behavior change.

-- Provide current and accurate information on personal and community health issues.
+- Provide current and accurate information for safe pool operation.

 - Foster a campus environment supportive of a healthy lifestyle.

-- Provide knowledge and skills to improve and maintain health that may enhance academic and/or work performance.
+- Provide knowledge and skills to improve and maintain health that may enhance academic and/or work performance through swimming education.